cs31415/cs31415.github.io/writings/india-2025-diary.md

 We are told to watch out for a beehive as we enter.
 A little Hanuman temple on the way to the tall and ornate wooden gate through which we enter the garden.
 Lots of cactuses of various sizes.
 One has a white flower.
 Another has several weeping white flowers.
 There are aloe and pineapple shaped cactuses, giant cactuses with arms folded in prayer to the heavens.
 It is a small garden and we soon exit to the side or back of the palace fronted by another fountain.
 There are some ornate *chabutaras* (shrines) without any deities.
 This is a common Rajasthani motif.
 We are too tired to visit the museum also in the palace.
 We hear some peacocks as we make our way to the car, which Om Prakash has managed to park in the original shaded spot.
 We are back home in 40 minutes after detouring into a side street for photos of an ornate tower.
 There are stork like birds, many of them, in the trees nearby.

-Dal bati for lunch with leftover gilki with sev tamatar.
+Dal bati from yesterday for lunch with leftover gilki with sev tamatar.
 Me and Shonu take a nap in AC.
 Aunty has gone with Amma for shopping.
 Shonu and Aunty do more shopping in evening.
 Get dresses for concert.

-White mac n cheese pasta for dinner.
+Mac n cheese pasta with white sauce for dinner.
+A nice change to mix things up.

 Office work in evening.
 Aunty has headache or indigestion and goes to bed early.
 I stay up till 12:30.